marknathin/SURVMETH727_Project/README.md

 # SURVMETH727

-Mark Nathin and Anqi Liu
+Authors: Mark Nathin and Anqi Liu

 This project examined the relationship between COVID-19 mask-wearing tendencies across United States counties and 2020 Presidential Election votes.
 The term paper for this project is labeled termpaper.rmd and termpaper.pdf.